-A quick spice dusting before sautéing punches up white, delicately flavored fish to create a festive gluten-free blackened fish recipe.
+A quick spice dusting before sautéing punches up white, delicately flavored fish to create a festive gluten free fish recipe.
 Partnering it with herby, black bean–studded quinoa and fresh lemon rounds out this light, satisfying meal.

 Gluten-Free Blackened Rockfish with Black Bean Herbed Quinoa Recipe

 - Kosher salt and freshly ground pepper

 - 1/2 cup quinoa rinsed and drained

 - 2 (6- to 8-ounce) fillets of rockfish, lingcod, red snapper, or other firm/flaky white fish

 - 3/4 cup canned black beans rinsed and drained

 - 2 tablespoons assorted fresh soft herbs such as parsley, chives dill, and tarragon, chopped

 In a small bowl, stir together the paprika, garlic powder, thyme, cayenne, 1/2 teaspoon salt, and 1/4 teaspoon pepper.